fiso64/slsk-batchdl/README.md

   --youtube-key <key>            Youtube data API key --get-deleted                  Attempt to retrieve titles of deleted videos from wayback
                                  machine.
 Requires yt-dlp.
+  --deleted-only                 Only retrieve & download deleted music.
+Combine with --print
+                                 tracks-full to display a list of all deleted titles & urls.

   --time-format <format>         Time format in Length column of the csv file (e.g h:m:s.ms
                                  for durations like 1:04:35.123).
 Default: s